 Figure 5.2: Conceptual Model of a HCSTF Design - Cross-Section

 Please note that these are conceptual drawings only.
-Berm dimensions (including slopes), granular fill thickness and specifications, surface water management pond or holding tank design specifications and geosynthetic liner details are to be approved by a Professional Engineer licenced to practice in the Northwest Territories.
+Berm dimensions (including slopes), granular fill thickness and specifications, surface water management systems or holding tank design specifications and liner details are to be approved by a Professional Engineer licenced to practice in the Northwest Territories.

 Scale of Operations